c9845/licensekeys/_documentation/updating/UPDATING.md

 # Intro:
-This document details the process of installing a software update for the app.
+This document details the process of installing an update for the License Key Server application.

+# Basics:
+Updates are provided via the same method as when you first installed the app: the app's files are simply provided via a zip file.
+You need to unzip the contents of the zip file, copy/move and overwrite the old versions of the files, and apply any database schema updates.
+The update process should not take more than a few minutes in most circumstances.
+The changelog with each version will note if a database schema update is required and what changes have been made.

 # Warnings: